hksyir/klega_lexdiv/README.md

 ## Setup
-Currently, the execution of the code is available only on Windows environment with Microsoft Office installed.
-(Microsoft Office is needed to remove typos from the raw text.)
+Note: The typo removal function is available only on Windows environment with Microsoft Office installed.
+To be able to execute the code on other OS environments, the typo removal function must be off by using the flag ```no-typo-removal```.
+Refer below for the usage.
 ### Basic setup
 Install the required packages using:
 ```angular2html
 pip install -r requirements.txt
 ```

-### Mecab tokenizer installation (optional)
+### Mecab tokenizer installation (optional, only for Windows)
 Manual installation is needed to use the mecab tokenizer on Windows.
 Follow this instruction to install Mecab: [Korean](https://uwgdqo.tistory.com/363), [English(translated)](https://uwgdqo-tistory-com.translate.goog/363?_x_tr_sl=ko&_x_tr_tl=en&_x_tr_hl=ko&_x_tr_pto=wapp
 )